tldr-pages/tldr/pages/osx/lpstat.md

 # lpstat

-> Printer status information, displays status information about the current classes, jobs, and printers.
+> Display status information about the current classes, jobs, and printers.
 > More information: <https://ss64.com/osx/lpstat.html>.

 - Show a long listing of printers, classes, or jobs: